-Qualities of a peer mentor
+Qualities of a peer mentor or group leader

 Mentoring needs to be more than “just another job” in order for it to be successful.
 Certain qualities are needed to help and successfully communicate with students: proactivity, flexibility, enthusiasm, leadership, and professionalism.
 These are values required of an employee of the Mentoring for Success Program.

 Being matched with a peer mentor or attending study sessions led by group leaders does not guarantee that a mentee will pass a class.
 As a mentor or leader, the focus is not on teaching course material, but on fostering good study habits and learning techniques.
 The goal is to prepare mentees not only for their assigned classes, but for current and future challenges.
 By developing life skills, mentees become ready to be successful for their college careers and beyond.